Halloween has never really felt like a big event in Paris.

 Myth: There's no Halloween candy in Paris

-Reality: Sure there is.
-You can spot Halloween candy in the window displays at confiseries (candy shops) and other stores, but the difference is that they tend to be beautifully crafted chocolates, ghost-shaped meringues, or other confections and they're not sold in gigantic bags containing 300 pieces.
+The difference between Paris and, for example, the U.S. is that French Halloween candies tend to be beautifully crafted high-quality chocolates, ghost-shaped meringues, or other confections - and they're not sold in gigantic bags containing 300 pieces.

 Halloween at Disneyland Paris during October